 Want excellent investment advice?
 Buy low, sell high.

-This desirable but overly simplified strategy means you should buy shares at a low price and sell them when they are at a higher price, resulting in a profit on the transaction.
+A desirable but overly simplified strategy involves buying shares at a low price and selling them when the price is higher, resulting in a profit on the transaction.
 The problem with such advice is that you’ll have to know when to call a bottom in down markets so you can make purchases or when the market is peaking to make a profit.
+For many, emotions and stress levels cause us to react to market fluctuations, which play a significant role in shaping our investment portfolio.

-Why?
-Because we are busy human beings with emotional biases that react to volatile markets.
 When the market is in a downturn, people often fear more declines and sell their shares.
 And when stocks rise, people get FOMO (fear of missing out) and may rush in to invest.
-For many of us, emotions and stress levels play a role in constructing our investment portfolio, making dollar-cost-averaging a legitimate strategy.

 To succeed financially, you must establish long-term investment strategies.
-Avoid making common mistakes when there is substantial market volatility, like trying to time the market, chasing the hottest trends, being overconfident, or setting unrealistic goals.
+Avoid common mistakes during periods of substantial market volatility, such as trying to time the market, chasing the hottest trends, being overconfident, or setting unrealistic goals.

 Our emotions get the best of us, especially when making investments.
-To counter our tendencies to get into trouble, we can adopt a safe and effective strategy for the long term: dollar-cost-averaging.
+To counter our tendency to get into trouble, we can adopt a safe and effective long-term strategy: dollar-cost averaging.

-Dollar-cost-averaging (DCA) is a systematic program of investing equal sums of money at regular intervals regardless of the investment’s price.
-It’s a simple approach requiring you to determine two parameters: the fixed amount for each period and how often.
+Dollar-cost averaging is a systematic investment strategy that involves investing equal sums of money at regular intervals, regardless of the investment’s price.
+It’s a simple approach that requires you to determine two parameters: the fixed amount for each period and the frequency.

 In this approach, you’ll automate investing the same fixed dollar amount in the same stock, ETF, or mutual fund at regular intervals over a long time.